 The tsunami of insolvencies does not only refer to the significant number of companies that are likely to become insolvent as a result of financial difficulty experienced during the pandemic, but also companies that were pending insolvency at the beginning of 2020 and were able to keep their head above water after receiving government stimulus, but still have underlying financial issues.

 We anticipate that this may be the case for a significant portion of the 3,000 companies that avoided insolvency during 2020, with their financial difficulties becoming more apparent as government stimulus ceases and cashflow ultimately dries up.
 Despite JobKeeper ending there are still significant remaining government funds which continue to circulate within the Australian economy.
 As the Governments’ response was mainly in the form of cashflow injections, companies have been able to maintain their working capital and cash at bank, which has continued to sustain many businesses even after stimulus ceased.
-This will likely cause a significant lag before the full effect of the COVID-19 pandemic is experienced throughout the Australian economy, if at
+This will likely cause a significant lag before the full effect of the COVID-19 pandemic is experienced throughout the Australian economy, if at all.

 The general consensus amongst restructuring and turnaround practitioners is that an increase in insolvency appointments is anticipated once the effects of government stimulus and company